Michadelic/GarageSession/README.md

 ### Add layout controls to the new view

+Let's add some new UI controls to the app to display additional product infos

 1. In the `storyboard editor` perspective double click on the info view

 2. Adjust the title to "Product Info"